corda/corda-docs-portal/content/en/apps/bankinabox/api-guide.md

 ### Get transactions by transaction ID

-Send a `GET` request to the `/transactions/{transactionId}` endpoint to invoke the [`GetTransactionByIdFlow`](back-end-guide.md#gettransactionbyidflow.
+Send a `GET` request to the `/transactions/{transactionId}` endpoint to invoke the <a href="../../../en/apps/bankinabox/back-end-guide.html#gettransactionbyidflow">`GetTransactionByIdFlow`</a>.
 The `GetTransactionByIdFlow` returns the transaction information for a specified transaction ID.
 This request requires authorization.
 It can be sent by an admin user.

 - Request type: `GET`.
 - Path: `/transactions/{transactionId}`.